Last updated on May 15th, 2023

 In Istanbul, you must do some specific activities in order to see the real beauty of this city and fall in love with it.
 A lot of tourists, who come to visit, do it wrong.
 And then, after spending only a few days, they get disappointed and not happy they visited at all.
 Why?

 Because some of them, who are let’s say, vacationers, love to hop around all touristy spots.
 Others travel for work and try to explore Istanbul in between their meetings.
 There is nothing wrong with that, except for one small thing.
-Those tourists miss the opportunity to see the heart and soul of such a wondrous city.
+Those travelers miss the opportunity to see the heart and soul of such a wondrous city.

 Would you like to fall in love with Istanbul and have an unforgettable experience ever?
-Then read this post on extremely cool and authentic things one must do in Istanbul to be able to get the most out of your visit.
+Then read this post on extremely cool and authentic things one must do in Istanbul to be able to get the most out of the visit.

 1. A Ferry Ride On the Bosphorus